codephi/datajson/readme.md

   var model = datajson.model; // all model load
 ```

-The setting options are Json Date:
+The setting options are Datajson:

 - **path** : Path where the files will be saved, default: dirname
 - **indenting** : If not required indentation for the writing of files, null, otherwise set to decimal values or '\t'.
 These data will be passed as the third parameter of [JSON.stringify()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)